squarooticus/draft-krose-multicast-security/draft-krose-multicast-security.md

 ### Bypassing Authentication

 Protocols should be designed to discourage implementations from making use of unauthenticated data.
-The usual approach to enforcing this is to entangle decryption and authentication where possible, for example via use of primitives such as authenticated encryption (AE).
+The usual approach to enforcing this is to entangle decryption and authentication where possible, for example via use of primitives such as authenticated encryption.
 While ultimately authentication checks are independent of decryption (at least in classical cryptography), use of such primitives to minimize the number of places in which an incomplete or lazy implementation can avoid such checks constitutes best practice.
-TLS 1.3, for instance, mandates authenticated encryption for all symmetric cryptographic operations: without writing one's own AE cipher implementation that purposely skips the authentication tag check, this leaves establishment of trust in the peer certificate as the only practical step an implementation can skip without impacting the ability to make use of the decrypted content.
+TLS 1.3, for instance, mandates AE for all symmetric cryptographic operations: without writing one's own AE cipher implementation that purposely skips the authentication tag check, this leaves establishment of trust in the peer certificate as the only practical step an implementation can skip without impacting the ability to make use of the decrypted content.

-The situation is complicated by the need for more than two parties to have access to symmetric keys that would used to secure payloads via AE in the unicast case.
+The situation in multicast is complicated by the need for more than two parties to have access to symmetric keys that would used to secure payloads via AE in the unicast case.
-As discussed in {{authentication}}, it is imperative for protocols to provide, and for receivers to leverage, some kind of asymmetry in authentication of each content unit prior to any use of said content to eliminate the ability for a rogue receiver to cause other receivers to deliver forged data to applications.
+As discussed in {{authentication}}, it is imperative for protocols to provide, and for receivers to leverage, some kind of asymmetry in authentication of each content unit prior to any use of said content to eliminate the ability for an attacker in possession of a shared symmetric key (possibly including an authorized receiver) to inject forged data into a stream that other receivers would then validate and deliver to applications.
-This requirement to perform authentication checks separately from, and in addition to, decryption throughout the lifetime of a stream necessarily introduces greater risk from implementation incorrectness than what has been achieved by TLS 1.3 in the unicast case.
+This requirement to perform authentication checks throughout the lifetime of a stream that are separate from, and orthogonal to, content decryption adds an extra dimension of risk from implementation incorrectness, because such authentication becomes an on-going process rather than the result of a one-time certificate check at connection establishment.
+Protocol designers and implementors are thus strongly encouraged to simplify or even black box such on-going authentication to minimize the potential for implementors or users to skip such checks.

 ## Non-linkability